ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-backup-and-restore.markdown

 ---

 ####Custom-Backup charge
-Your custom backups are kept in a storage location of your choosing, and charges for it are unrelated to us.
+Your custom backups are kept in a storage location of your choosing, and charges for it are unrelated to RavenDB Cloud.

-**Make sure**, however, that you're aware of **all possible expanses** related to your backups, including -
+**Make sure**, however, that you're aware of **all possible expenses** related to your backups, including -

 * Any external storage service you may be charged for (e.g. an S3 bucket)
-* File transfer costs you may be charged for (e.g. passing files over FTP)
+* File transfer costs you may be charged for (especially if you are backing up outside the region / cloud you are using).

 {PANEL/}

 {PANEL: Backup Encryption}

-Your backup files are encrypted.
+Your mandatory backup files are encrypted.

 * If your database **is encrypted**:
   **Your own database encryption key** will be used to encrypt the backup as well.

     {WARNING: }
-    Be aware that RavenDB does NOT keep or manage *your own* database encryption keys.
+    Be aware that RavenDB Cloud does NOT keep or manage *your own* database encryption keys.
     If you lose a database encryption key we will NOT be able to help you decrypt the database itself nor its backup files.
     **KEEP YOUR ENCRYPTION KEYS SAFE!**
     {WARNING/}